abdelrhmanmousa/Arabic-Sign-Language-recognition/README.md

 # Arabic Sign Language Recognition

-A project focused on enhancing the recognition accuracy of Arabic sign language gestures using efficient machine learning models.
+A project focused on enhancing the recognition accuracy of Arabic sign language gestures using efficient Deep learning models.

 ## Description